 Lectures and discussions upon the early civilizations out of which modern Europe developed, and upon the institutions of the Middle Ages.
 The students are referred to original sources in the library.

-Texts: A Survey of Ancient History, Laistner; History of Medieval Europe, Thorndike.
+Texts: Ancient Times, Breasted; History of Medieval Europe, Thorndike.

 Instructors: Eagleson, Huse, Jones, Judy, Macarthur, MacMinn, Stanton.

 H. 2 a, b, c.
 MODERN EUROPEAN HISTORY.
 6 units (2-0-4); first, second and third terms.